kubeslice/.github/profile/README.md

 # Quick Start

 A quick and easy way to explore KubeSlice is to install it on _kind_ clusters.
-For more information, see [getting started with kind clusters](https://docs.avesha.io/opensource/page2285142332.html).
+For more information, see [getting started with kind clusters](https://docs.avesha.io/opensource/getting-started-with-kind-clusters).

+To know more on installing KubeSlice on cloud clusters, see [getting started with cloud clusters](https://docs.avesha.io/opensource/getting-started-with-cloud-clusters).